DFE-Digital/fe-college-reference-data/notes-and-change-log.md

 ## Herefordshire, Ludlow and North Shropshire College

 Have kept this is as 1 college.
-Could have been multiple, two of the sites are about 1.5 hours apart.
+Could have been multiple, 2 of the sites are about 1.5 hours apart.

 ## Hertford Regional College

-Address is slightly different from GIAS
+Address on website is slightly different from GIAS.
+Have picked the website address.

 ## Inspire education group

 Confusing if Inspire education group (IEG) is a college or a college group or both.
 It has subsidiaries – 'Peterborough College' (which it shares an address with) and 'Stamford College'.
-I made IEG a group and Peterborough the college.
-I also added Stamford college as child of IEG.
+I made IEG a group and Peterborough College the college.
+I also added Stamford College as child of IEG.

 ## LTE Group

 Group appears to be a general edcation/training.
-Only one college, but I feel it's better to expose the college (The Manchester College) than the group.
-So I've created 1 parent with 1 college.
+Only 1 college, but it's better to expose the college (The Manchester College) than the group.
+Created the parent LTE Group with The Manchester College as it's college.

 ## Luminate Education Group

-Made Luminate Education Group a parent with Leeds City College, Keighly College and Harrogate college as colleges.
+Made Luminate Education Group a parent with Leeds City College, Keighly College, and Harrogate College as colleges.

 ## Orbital South Colleges